OS Migration to Dissimilar Hardware: A Comprehensive Guide

 Best Software to Migrate OS to Dissimilar Hardware

 Speaking of the best software in the worldwide, AOMEI Backupper Professional can be one of them.
-It’s an all-in-one, reliable, easy-to-use backup and restore software, also has a clear interface.
-It can be used in Windows 11,10, 8.1/8, 7, Vista, and XP (both 32 bit and 64 bit).
-The most important is that this software support dissimilar hardware restore.
+It’s an all-in-one, reliable, easy-to-use backup and restore software, and also has a clear interface.
+It can be used in Windows 11,10, 8.1/8, 7, Vista, and XP (both 32-bit and 64-bit).
+The most important is that this software supports dissimilar hardware restore.

-To restore Windows 10 to dissimilar hardware, for instance, you need to use “Universal Restore” feature and it will solve the drivers issue.
+To restore Windows 10 to dissimilar hardware, for instance, you need to use the “Universal Restore” feature and it will solve the driver issue.
 It will detect computer type and install proper drivers for HAL, then start to restore Windows 10 to another computer.

 How to Migrate OS to Different Hardware in Windows?